Community Development BA/BS

 The PSU Bulletin is the authoritative source for information on degree requirements.
 Consult your advisor to make sure you understand which “catalog year” you should be looking at to track your progress toward graduation.

-- Areas of Community Development (12 credits).
-These courses introduce major topic areas in community development.
+- Areas of CD (12 credits) - discussing major topic areas in the field

 All Community Development students must complete 120+ hours of work at an organization that is actively engaged in community development, along with the creation of an electronic portfolio that showcases your professional work.

-The field experience may be completed over the course of one, two, or three terms within one academic year (6 credits).
-Field experience placements must be approved by a faculty member prior to the start of the term and before the student completes any hours at the field site.
-Students can also complete their field experience during the summer term.
+The field experience seminar (USP 460) may be completed over the course of one, two, or three terms within one academic year (6 credits).
+The seminar is not offered in summer term, so advance planning is necessary for students hoping to do field hours in the summer.
+Field experience placements must be approved by the USP 460 instructor prior to the start of the term and before the student completes any hours at the field site; it may be possible to combine the CD field hours with coursework in other departments.

 Pursue your passion for promoting livable, sustainable cities with an undergraduate minor in Community Development.